ralch/blog.ralch.com/content/tutorial/golang-debug-with-lldb.md

 ### Conclusion

 Even though `LLDB` is very powerful and commonly used debugger, it does not work properly in the context of `Go`.
 It crashes sometimes.
 It made for `C\C++` not for `Go`.
 It cannot follow the execution flow properly due to the fact that the debugger is not aware about `defer` statement.
 In addition sometimes `go scheduler` changes the context of current executing `go routine`.
-This is changing the stack frame and the current executing thread of the debugged `go routine`.
+It changes the stack frame by moving `go routine` from one thread to another.